phaserjs/phaser/README.md

 * The property PIXI.FrameCache has been removed, as it was not used internally.
 * PIXI.DisplayObjectContainer calls `updateTransform` at the start of `getBounds` to help avoid the bounds being out of date.

+Thanks to Corin Wilkins at Aardman Digital, for lots of the investigation work, leading to the Pixi changes listed above.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).

 ![Contributing](http://phaser.io/images/github/div-contributing.png "Contributing")